leticiawanderley/identifying-nlt/n_gram_pipeline.md

 [SpaCy](https://spacy.io/usage/linguistic-features#pos-tagging) distinguishes between simple Universal Dependecies POS tags and more detailed language specific tags by refering to them as "POS" and "Tag", respectively.
 These two denomination can be mapped to our "ud" and "penn" categories.

 ## Pre-processing training data
-To speed up the training process, the POS tagged sentences were broken down into POS sequences of one, two, and three tags (unigrams, bigrams, and trigams).
-These POS sequences were then gruped and counted so they could be stored in Python dictionaries along with their respective counts.

-This step creates look-up tables for POS n-gram counts.
-With it, the n-gram models simply need to perform a key search operation to retrieve the amount of times a given POS sequence occurs in the corpora.

-Since the sentences were tagged using two different tagsets there are two different collections of look-up tables, one for the UD tags and one for the Penn Treebank tags.
+The training data was pre-processed into `.arpa` files using [KenLM estimation](https://kheafield.com/code/kenlm/estimation/).

 ## Training
-The n-gram models are trained using the algorithm described in [Jurafsky and Martin, 2019](https://web.stanford.edu/~jurafsky/slp3/3.pdf).
+The models were trained using the n-gram language model implementation from [KenLM](https://github.com/kpu/kenlm).

-### Out-of-vocabulary tags
-A tag vocabulary is created to filter out with low frequency and unknown tags that could hinder the model performance.
-This vocabulary contains tags that occur more than 0.005% of the time in the tagged corpora, tags that are less frequent that that are replaced by an especial out-of-vocabulary token.

-### Smoothing techniques
+### Tuning
-There were implemented two smoothing techniques, add-one (or Laplace) and [deleted interpolation](https://web.stanford.edu/~jurafsky/slp3/8.pdf), apart from the unsmoothed option.
+The n-gram length used to training the models (n = 5) was selected through a process of parameter tuning.
+In this process, the language source prediction accuracy was computed as the mean accuracy of a 5-fold cross-validation evaluation using the training data.

 ## Testing
 ### Test datasets
 There are two datasets that can be used to test the models.
 The first one was extracted from the book [Learner English - A teacher's guide to interference and other problems](https://books.google.ca/books/about/Learner_English.html?id=6UIuWj9fQfQC), which is a collection of common errors made by non-native English speakers grouped by the learner's first languages.
 The second one is the [FCE dataset](https://www.aclweb.org/anthology/P11-1019/), a collection of error annotated essays written by learners who were sitting the FCE exam.

 ### Procedure
 Datapoints in both datasets were annotated with error types, and the specific error sequences were highlighted in a separate column.
-These three-tag sequences are the input to the language models.
+Three distinct windows were used to represent error sequences.
 Only errors with structural errors types are feed as input to the language models.
 The structural errors types can be found in [data/error_type_meaning.csv](data/error_type_meaning.csv).
 Each language model computes the likehood that these sequences belong to the language it represents and write this likehood into the error row.

 ### Analysis
 The likehoods computed by the language models tell us how common a sequence is in that language.
 We analyse the performance of this approach by calculating whether known negative language transfer effects are captured by the difference in the models predictions.
 If a sequence is more frequent in the learner's native language model than in the English language model, we tag it as a negative language transfer error.
-We measure this approach's performance by computing how many expert annotated structural negative transfer errors are correctly classified as negative language transfer errors by the combination of the language models results.
+We measure this approach's performance by computing how many expert annotated structural negative transfer errors are correctly classified as negative language transfer errors by the comparison of the language models results.